-A playful and sturdy storage series for storing and organizing toys, sitting, playing, and relaxing.
+A playful and sturdy storage series for storing and organising toys, sitting, playing and relaxing.

 To be complemented with storage boxes and/or shelves in the TROFAST series.

 Wood is the material most commonly associated with IKEA furniture, and for good reasons.
 It’s renewable, recyclable, durable, ages beautifully and it is an important part of our Scandinavian design heritage.